Abhirup-repo/ESD/README.md

-### This repo contains some useful scripts ranging from dynamical system, statistics, and earth system analysis
+### This repo contains some useful scripts ranging from dynamical system, statistics, and earth system analysis also with machine learning tools